 Summer also has some great festivals related to keeping cool in the heat.
 The Boryeong Mud Festival is a very popular festival that takes place a few hours south of Seoul.
 The Sinchon Water Gun Festival is an event that takes place within Seoul and will help you keep cool!

 Another popular Korean summer activity is to visit waterparks located near Seoul.
 These waterparks are essentially theme parks that are full of activities to keep you cool.
-The two most popular (and closest to Seoul) are Ocean World and Caribbean Bay.
+Ocean World and Caribbean Bay are the two most popular (and closest to Seoul).

 Still not sure what to do in summer?
 Why not go ice skating to cool off?
 Or try some Korean food with the Seoul Night Food Tour.
 If you are more adventurous, why not try the DMZ Tour with White Water Rafting (summer exclusive event)?